talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard.md

 ---

-You may have great reasons to use MapReduce or microservices.
-What matters is how you arrive at your decision.
-Did you fell victim to the hype-cycle and picked up the technology just to jump on the bandwagon?
-Or did you carefully analyze the problem, and picked the *best* tool that gets the job done and you and your team can deal with it?
+You may have great reasons to use MapReduce or SOA.
+What matters is *how* you arrive at your decision.
+Whether by careful, sane thought or by jumping on the bandwagon and cargo-cult'ing.

-As the professor said: "Pick the right tool for the job."
-I'll also add: don't build Formula One cars when you need a Corolla.
+As my professor said: "*Pick the right tool for the job*."
+I'll also add: **don't build Formula One cars when you need a Corolla**.